 I generally avoid political issues in this blog, but there are a number of very disturbing trends in American politics today that demand attention.
 The reason for that attention is simple.
 As both Plato and Aristotle reasoned long ago, one cannot have a good life without a good government for without a good government few of us will be able to live well.

 It is hard to know where to begin to talk about the poison in American politics today.
 The contemporary dysfunction has its roots at least as far back as Nixon’s southern strategy, and war crimes in Vietnam, Reagan’s disastrous economic policies which have led to the vast economic inequality we see today, Newt Gingrich’s disgraceful time as Speaker of the House when he began destroying democratic norms by shutting down the government to get his way, the witch hunt against the Clinton administration, the folly, stupidity, and war crimes of the George W. Bush administration, the scandal of Tom Delay as House Speaker, the current insanity of the Freedom Caucus, Republican congressional threats to crash the world economy by not raising the debt ceiling, and more.

 There is undoubtedly an asymmetry between the two parties.
 While the Democratic party has its problems, the Republican party is a true outlier in the history of American politics, an insurgent, reactionary party incapable of governing.
 Even conservative scholars agree on this point.
-A good example of this can be found in the conservative constitutional scholars Ornstein and Mann discuss in “Republicans Have Gone Wild.”
+A good example of this can be found in the conservative constitutional scholars Ornstein and Mann’s discussion in “Republicans Have Gone Wild.”

 There is so much more to be said about all this than we can say in a short essay, but a good place to begin to understand our current situation is with Yale philosophy professor Jason Stanley’s new book: How Propaganda Works.
 Here is a summary of some of his basic ideas.